Pho(SC)-CTC -- A Hybrid Approach Towards Zero-shot Word Image Recognition: Results and Discussion

 \section{Results and Discussion}

+It is evident from the results in Tables [\ref{table:convzslresult},\ref{table:gzslresults},\ref{table:gzslresultseuclid}] that cosine similarity performed better than Euclidean distance as the similarity matric; thus, the discussion is based on the results of using cosine similarity as the similarity matric.
 The accuracies for the unseen word labels under the conventional ZSL setting is presented in Table \ref{table:convzslresult}.
 Overall, it is observed that the PHOC representation is not well-suited for predicting unseen word labels.
 However, the PHOS representation is more accurate in predicting the unseen word labels.
 Further, the combination of both the vectors (Pho(SC)) results in a significant improvement (on an average $>5\%$) in the unseen word prediction accuracy.
 The MFU dataset, on the account of being synthetically generated and noise-free, has the highest unseen word recognition accuracy.
 We obtained the least accuracy on the GW dataset split 4.
 We attribute this low accuracy to a rather large number of unseen word classes in the test set for this split.

 It is also observed that the accuracy of the model on MFU and IAM datasets are significantly higher than that of any of the GW splits.
 This is explained by observing the number of seen classes the model is presented during training.
 Both MFU and IAM datasets have more than 2000 seen word labels, allowing the model to learn the rich relationships between the word labels as encoded by the attribute signatures.
 Learning this relationship is essential for the model to perform well on unseen word images.